CidTori/SpaceTabsNotepad/README.md

 	./mill app.run

-If you are using IntelliJ IDEA, its project config files can be generated (and regenerated should the build definition change) with:
+If you are using a BSP-compatible IDE, its project config files can be generated (and regenerated should the build definition change) with:

-	./mill mill.scalalib.GenIdea/idea
+	./mill mill.bsp.BSP/install

 You can build a new jar file with: